|

 local syslog traffic and there are some security

-considerations that apply to UDP sockets, but do
+considerations that apply to UDP sockets, but do not

-not apply to UNIX domain sockets.
+apply to UNIX domain sockets.

 • null, discards all messages logged to syslog.

-The default is taken from the OVS_SYSLOG_METHOD
+The default is taken from the OVS_SYSLOG_METHOD environment

-environment variable; if it is unset, the default is libc.
+variable; if it is unset, the default is libc.

 Active-Backup Options

-These options support the ovsdb-server active-backup service
+These options support the ovsdb-server active-backup service model

-databases in the format used for standalone and active-backup
+in the format used for standalone and active-backup databases,

-configure it for active-backup use:
+active-backup use:

 • Use --sync-from=server to start the server in the backup